-The applicants are requesting a change of zoning classification from AU (Agricultural Residential) to RU-1-11 (Single-family Residential) to develop a single-family residence.
+The applicant is requesting a change of zoning classification from AU (Agricultural Residential) to RU-1-11 (Single-family Residential) to develop a single-family residence.
+The subject would be serviced by well and septic.

-The subject property was split out from lot G on October 28, 1987, and was recorded in ORB 2858 Pg 2108, thus creating a substandard lot The subject property's dimensions for minimum lot width, lot depth and lot area each fail to meet current AU zoning standards.
-There are six (6) other parcels identified within the current deed as less and excepts/outparcels.
-If the lots were recorded before May 22, 1958, the minimum lot size would have been 50 feet in width; 75 feet in depth; and 5,000 square foot lot areas.
-From May 22, 1958, to March 6, 1975, the AU zoning classification had minimum lot criteria of 125 feet width, 125 feet depth and a minimum lot area of 1.0 acres.
-Since the lot was split after March1975, it can not be considered a non-conforming lot of record.
-The current lot has a width of 89 ft. and a depth of 145 ft.
+The subject property was split out from lot G on April 20, 2006, and was recorded in ORB 5634 Pg 2340, thus creating a substandard lot.
+The subject property's dimensions for minimum lot width, lot depth, and lot area each fail to meet current AU zoning standards.
+From May 22, 1958, to March 6, 1975, the AU zoning classification had minimum lot criteria of 125 feet in width and depth, and a minimum lot area of 1.0 acre.
+Since the lot was created after March 1975, it can not be considered a non-conforming lot of record.
+The current lot has a width of 89 ft. and a depth of 141.08 ft.